AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 ## Combining perceptrons

 So far, we have defined the AND, NOR, NOT, and OR logical gates.
 Logical gates become interesting when combined.
 A digital comparator circuit is such a combination.
-It is useful to compare two values.
-In particular, we have three possible outcomes:
+It is useful to compare two values, A and B. We have three possible outcomes:

 - A is greater than B
 - A is equal to B